wol-fi/volfi/README.md

 v(k,c)^2 = \mathcal{F}^{-1}_{GIG}\left(c; \frac{1}{2}, \frac{1}{4}, k^2\right), \qquad k > 0.
 ```

+**Where does the speed come from?**
+- A good seed.
+- Plus a single Halley refinement already attains near machine precision.

 ## Why variance space?

 The formula above makes total variance the natural inversion variable.
 For fixed positive moneyness, write `F_h` for the corresponding GIG distribution function.
 Then the OTM inversion is simply the quantile problem `w = F_h^{-1}(c_*)`.

 `volfi` fits and corrects this variance quantile directly.
 A volatility-space method instead targets its square root.
-This difference matters because the square-root map is strongly curved near small variance, while the GIG representation is already expressed in `w`.
+This difference matters because the square-root map is more curved near small variance, while the GIG representation is already expressed in `w`.

 The same choice also gives a compact correction step.
 With residual `R_h(w) = F_h(w) - c_*`, density `f_h(w) = F_h'(w)`, and log-density derivative `ell_h(w) = f_h'(w) / f_h(w)`, one Halley correction is